waltz-axl-c-tuzon/waltz-axl-c-tuzon.github.io/projects/targetHeartRate.md

 Target Heart-Rate For Exercising Simulator (C) is a code that will output a calculated target heart-rate for people when they are exercising.
 The code will ask for input, calculates it, and outputs the result to the user before ending the program.

-This project was all done by myself.
+This assignment was all done by myself.
 This project taught me about user input, symbolic constants, instance variabes, and formatted strings.

 Note: This code needs its custom-made .h file in order to work